vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

 and to run actions on them.
 Needless to say that proper permissions need to be set in the Neighbourhood Manager Web first.
-The instructions in this section are just a logical sequence that has to be done, for the particular endpoint description please read the section `Complete description of OGWAPI endpoints <#Complete%20description%20of%20OGWAPI%20endpoints>`__.
+The instructions in this section are just a logical sequence that has to be done, for the particular endpoint description please read the section `3.5 Complete description of Open Gateway API endpoints`_.

 **Properties** are scalar values of an object in IoT ecosystem.
 As an example we can take a smart light bulb, which properties can include